Nullifier/kindle-annotation-organizer/README.md

 # Kindle Annotation Organizer

-A lightweight, browser-based viewer for your Kindle highlights and notes.
-Drop in your `My Clippings.txt` file and browse everything you've highlighted — organized by book, with dates and locations — without installing anything or sending your data anywhere.
+A browser-based viewer for your Kindle highlights.
+Drop in your `My Clippings.txt` and browse your highlights organized by book — no install, no server, nothing uploaded.

 ---